PendragonDI/pendragondi-api-pro/README.md

 ## 💖 Support the Project

-Pendragon Pro is open-source and free to use.
+PendragonDI Pro is open-source and free to use.
 If you’ve found it useful and would like to support ongoing development, you can sponsor us on GitHub:
 [![Sponsor on GitHub](https://img.shields.io/badge/Sponsor-💖-pink?style=flat)](https://github.com/sponsors/jinpendragon)